artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/reference/settings.md

 - JSON key: `forceRecurring`

 CiviContribute's Contribution Pages allow you to *offer* recurring payments.
-But for GoCardless we always want payments to be recurring.
+And if using the Membership sections then they may give a choice on auto-renew. **But GoCardless requires payments to be recurring.**

-Enabling this setting will add Javascript to Contribution Pages that ensures the recurring checkbox is checked whenever a GoCardless payment processor is selected.
+Enabling this setting will add Javascript to Contribution Pages that ensures the recurring/renew checkbox is checked whenever a GoCardless payment processor is selected.

 **If you do not have another solution in place, you should enable this setting to prevent failed mandates and frustrated supporters.** You may enable it anyway, but you should test that it works with whatever other custom Javascript you have running on your page.

+!!! warning
+    If you offer GoCardless with a membership that doesn't support auto-renew you’re in trouble: if you use this option then it will become auto-renewing; if you don't use this option, well then it’s going to crash because this GoCardless integration only offers recurring.

 ## Send receipts for payments set up by custom code